Fallopian Tube Cancer

 How is fallopian tube cancer diagnosed?

-Fallopian tube cancer is difficult to detect in its early stage.
-It often spreads before diagnosis.
-Your healthcare provider may notice a lump or mass during a pelvic exam.
+Fallopian tube cancer doesn’t usually cause symptoms in the early stages, which means it often spreads before diagnosis.
+You may not know there’s an issue until a healthcare provider notices a lump or mass during a routine pelvic exam.

-If you have symptoms, your provider may order one or more of these tests:
+Your provider may order one or more of these tests to learn more about your condition:

 How is fallopian tube cancer staged?